lemrey/sdk-nrf/doc/nrf/working_with_nrf/nrf54h/ug_nrf54h20_gs.rst

          .. caution::
             When working with the limited sampling release, you must always use the terminal window where the west environmental variables have been called.

+      #.
+Install the `Serial Terminal from nRF Connect for Desktop`_.

       If you run into errors during the installation process, delete the :file:`.west` folder inside the :file:`C:\\ncs-lcs` directory, and start over.

-         We recommend adding the path where nrfutil is located to your environmental variables.
+      We recommend adding the nrfutil path to your environmental variables.

    .. tab:: Linux